OpenNews/srccon/volunteer/index.md

 title: Volunteer at SRCCON
 logo: srccon_logo.png
 ---
-<p class="bodybig">In addition to leading sessions and general enthusiasm and support throughout SRCCON, we'll need a small group of people to help us keep the event running smoothly.</p>
+<p class="bodybig">We need YOU to help make SRCCON work.
+In addition to participants running sessions throughout the two days of SRCCON, we&rsquo;ll also need a small group of people to help us keep the event running smoothly.
+Want to help?
+Consider volunteering at SRCCON.</p>

 Volunteers will help with: